nick-ls/personal-site/src/index.md

 <img class="preview right" src="./media/raven-updated.svg" style="width: 200px;"/>

 I made some pixel art of a raven sitting on top of a computer and it won a competition.
 I later updated it to fix some of the shading.
-I'm chuffed to bits with how it turned out!
+I'm quite pleased with how it turned out!

 ### [CSE 167 (Computer Graphics)](https://cseweb.ucsd.edu/~tzli/cse167/fa2025/)
 I 3d modeled and textured a raven using Blender, then rendered it using my own OpenGL rasterizer.
 It was featured on the course website and in-class as an example for future students taking the class.